agisga/agisga.github.io/_posts/2015-6-17-MixedModels_from_formula.md

 title: MixedModels Formula Interface and Categorical Variables
 ---

 I made some more progress on my [Google Summer of Code project MixedModels](https://github.com/agisga/MixedModels).
-The linear mixed models fitting method is now capable of handling non-numeric (i.e. categorical) predictor variables, as well as interaction effects.
+The linear mixed models fitting method is now capable of handling non-numeric (i.e., categorical) predictor variables, as well as interaction effects.
 Moreover, I gave the method a user friendly R-formula-like interface.
 I will present these new capabilities of the Ruby gem with an example.
 Then I will briefly describe their implementation.

 # Example